jewelsofthought/neshama/site/posts/qkab/trinity.md

 ## Gimel - the third letter

-_Gimel_ teaches us
+_Gimel_ ג teaches us
 that two opposing forces must be blended to create a third, more complete, more perfect entity.
-Emanating from the singularity of the Aleph,
-Combining with the duality of the Bet, comes the synthesis known as Gimel.
+Emanating from the singularity of the Aleph א, Combining with the duality of the Bet ב, comes the synthesis known as Gimel ג.
 Not the one, nor the other,
 but a greater perfection through the synthesis of the Oneness,